-Discovered in 1917 by Dr. Ita Wegman, Dutch practitioner, created the first injectable mistletoe treatment, which today is considered a complimentary approach to oncololgy.
-The treatment can be employed before or after the following: surgery, chemotherapy, radiation, anti body or hormonal treatments.
-A doctor should administer initial treatment of mistletoe and educate the patient, after which the patient can inject their own or from the assistance of a caregiver.
+Discovered in 1917 by Dr. Ita Wegman, a Dutch practitioner, created the first injectable mistletoe treatment, which today is considered a complementary approach to oncology.
+The treatment can be employed before or after the following: surgery, chemotherapy, radiation, anti-body, or hormonal treatments.
+A doctor should administer the initial treatment of mistletoe and educate the patient, after which the patient can inject their own or with the assistance of a caregiver.
 It is favored by those who know about its benefits since it is economical in cost and has few side effects.

 Breast Cancer Treatment

 Some promising findings have shown mistletoe as a viable option for breast cancer treatment.
 There are studies showing anticancer activity of mistletoe extracts on breast cancer cells and animal models.
 Recent evidence shows cytotoxic activity (quality of being toxic to certain types of cells) of mistletoe may be induced via different approaches, providing a substantive base for clinical trials.
 Various studies on mistletoe treatment for those diagnosed with breast cancer supplied similar evidence regarding advantages for health-related quality of life, survival span, rates of remission, and reduction of side effects from conventional therapy.

 “In experiments using Iscador Q, Iscador M, and Iscador P [mistletoe extract], Ramaekers et al. in 2007 indicated that different Iscador preparations can induce cell cycle inhibition and tumor cell regression.
 They observed concentration-dependent inhibition in cell cycle machinery, particularly complete inhibition of S-phase progression in MCF7 breast cancer cell line.”